 You probably know how much healthier it is for humans to cook at home rather than buy ready-meals or have takeaways - well, the same goes for your dog.
 The less processed your dog’s food, the better it is for their health.

 If you’ve got the time, making homemade dog food is sure to benefit your pooch.
-Focus on including good quality meats, eggs, dairy, fish, as well as wholegrain fruits and vegetables.
-You should include a variety of whole foods from different groups, with protein making up the bulk of the meal.
+Focus on including good quality meats, eggs, dairy, fish, as well as whole grain fruits and vegetables.

 If you use a high-quality, commercial dog food, it’s unlikely your pooch will require supplements to aid dog nutrition.
 However, if you do decide to go down the homemade route, you might need to add in some supplementary vitamins and minerals.